videoflow/videoflow/docs/source/user-documentation/advanced-flowing.rst

 When the flow is created, the constructor checks that there are no cycles in the graph, otherwise it raises a ``ValueError`` exception.
 Also, only flows with exactly one **producer** are supported for now.

 .. note::
     In the future:
         - Graphs with more than one **producer** will be supported.
-        - A check will happen to guarantee that all **consumers** are descendants of at least a **producer**.

 flow.run() and the Execution Engine
 -----------------------------------
-Once the flow is built, when ``flow.run()`` is called, a topological sort of the nodes in the graph is created, and the topological sort of nodes is passed to the execution engine, whose function is to wrap each node with a task, to create queues for communication between tasks, and to allocate each task to run in an independent **process**.
-If at node creation time it was specified that more than one process should be used for it, then more than one task is allocated for that node.
+Once the flow is built, when ``flow.run()`` is called, a topological sort of the nodes in the graph is created, and the topological sort of nodes is passed to the execution engine, whose function is: (1) to wrap each node as a task, (2) to create queues for communication between tasks, and (3) to allocate each task to run in an independent operating system **process**.
+If at node creation time it was specified that more than one task (OS process) should be used for it, then more than one task is allocated for that node.

 A **flow** eventually stops running after any of the following events happen: